Networks-it-uc3m/fishy-sia/README.md

-# fishy-sia
-Public repository for the FISHY Secure Interface Abstraction (SIA)
+# The Secure infrastructure Abstraction

-This respository describes the implementation corresponding to the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
+This repository describes the implementation corresponding to the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
 The design and implementation aspects of the SIA have been puyblished in [deliverable D2.2](https://fishy-project.eu/library/deliverables) of FISHY.

 In the following, we provide a brief description of the architectural design of this module, making reference to the implementation of it components.